armindojr/playwright-exercise/README.md

 # Playwright Exercise

 ## Description
-Training playwright e2e and api automation skills with dummy website and dummy endpoint
+Training playwright e2e and api automation skills with dummy website and dummy endpoint.
+This project uses eslint to keep code clean to read.

 ## Motivation
 I've created this exercise to improve and train my skills with `Playwright`, using a well known dummy website and endpoint to do basic things on frontend or create some basic requests that can possibly be used on another website or scenarios.